-Officers and Employees: Our officers are all employees of a wholly-owned subsidiary of UHS and although as of December 31, 2017 we had no salaried employees, our officers do typically receive annual stock-based compensation awards in the form of restricted stock.
-In special circumstances, if warranted and deemed appropriate by the Compensation Committee of the Board of Trustees, our officers may also receive one-time compensation awards in the form of restricted stock and/or cash bonuses.
+Officers and Employees: Our officers are all employees of a wholly-owned subsidiary of UHS and although as of December 31, 2018 we had no salaried employees, our officers do typically receive annual stock-based compensation awards in the form of restricted stock.
+In special circumstances, if warranted and deemed appropriate by the Compensation Committee of the Board of Trustees, our officers may also receive special compensation awards in the form of restricted stock and/or cash bonuses.
+There were no special compensation awards made in 2018, 2017 or 2016.